qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

    * GrassType.java
    * PoisonType.java
    * WaterType.java
+ * JUnit test files for all implemented species and those you are going to build:
+  * BlastoiseTest, BulbasaurTest, CharizardTest, CharmanderTest, CharmeleonTest, IvysaurTest, SquirtleTest, VenusaurTest, and WartortleTest.java

  * TypeAttackEffectivenessChart.jpg - This shows the strength/weakness multipliers for different types.
-It should be used in your implementation of PerformFastAttack and PerformSpecialAttack methods.
+It should be used in your implementation of PerformFastAttack an,d PerformSpecialAttack methods.

  * PokemonAttackPower.xlsx and .ods - Spreadsheet of fast and special attack names, types, powers.
 These are already in the required interfaces, but you'll need them to do the extra credit projects.